spikespaz/firefox-nativedark/README.md

 ## Issues
 This is really only meant to work in Windows 10.
 On other systems, it just defaults to the dark theme shown in the top example. **Please don't ask me why it doesn't sync with your theme in Linux!**

-When focusing on a browser window, there is a small delay in loading the toolbar, causing a flicker effect when the tabs load colors before the toolbar.
-This looks bad, and needs to be fixed, but it may just be a browser limitation.

 Please submit issues or suggestions to the [Issues page on the GitHub repository](https://github.com/spikespaz/Firefox-NativeDark/issues).

 # Optional